symfony/symfony-docs/quick_tour/the_view.rst

 inclusions, it is very easy to organize your templates in a logical and extensible way.

-You have only been working with Symfony2 for about 20 minutes, and you can already do pretty amazing stuff with it.
+You have only been working with Symfony2 for about 20 minutes, but you can already do pretty amazing stuff with it.
 That's the power of Symfony2.
 Learning the basics is easy, and you will soon learn that this simplicity is hidden under a very flexible architecture.

-But I get ahead of myself.
+But I'm getting ahead of myself.
 First, you need to learn more about the controller and that's exactly the topic of the next part of this tutorial.
 Ready for another 10 minutes with Symfony2?